Peter-Win/fe-gui/README.md

 # fe-gui

-The **fe-gui** utility is designed to quickly create a project infrastructure using the following stack: (JavaScript or TypeScript) + React.
+The **fe-gui** utility is designed to quickly create a project infrastructure using the following stack: (JavaScript or TypeScript) + React or Vue.
 Unlike other similar utilities, it does not use the command line, but a graphical interface.

 The closest competitor to this utility is [create-react-app](https://create-react-app.dev/).